 In 1985, the Federal Trade Commission mandated that the FTC's "Buyers Guide" (commonly referred to as the "AS IS" document) be part of any dealer's sales contract when selling a used vehicle.
-This "AS-IS" document can be the used car buyer's worst nightmare
+This "AS-IS" document can be the used car buyer's worst nightmare.

-Consumer groups originally created the Buyers Guide to help protect the general public from the scams utilized by the used car industry.
-However, once submitted, lobbyists and special interest groups quickly transformed the consumer protection rights into a document that benefits the used car dealers.
+Consumer groups created the Buyers Guide to help protect the general public from the scams utilized by the used car industry.
+However, once submitted, lobbyists and special interest groups quickly transformed consumer protection rights into a document that benefits the used car dealers.
 The AS-IS document must be filled out and displayed on every vehicle for sale on a used car lot.

-The "AS IS" document has two boxes for the dealer to check, either the "AS IS-NO WARRANTY" or the "WARRANTY" box.
+The "AS IS" document has two boxes for the Dealer to check, either the "AS IS-NO WARRANTY" or the "WARRANTY" box.

-If the "AS IS-NO WARRANTY" box is checked, the buyer owns the vehicle even if it breaks in half on the way home.
+If the "AS IS-NO WARRANTY" box is checked, the Buyer owns the vehicle even if it breaks in half on the way home.

 Many buyers don't read the "AS-IS" document until there is a problem.
 The bottom of this document states: "The buyer will pay all costs for any repairs incurred after the sale.
 The dealer assumes no responsibly for any repairs regardless of any oral statements made about the vehicle".

-(Any remaining manufacturer's warranty, is separate from the dealer's "AS-IS Warranty".)
+(Any remaining manufacturer's warranty is separate from the dealer's "AS-IS Warranty.")